voshawn/shawnvo/README.md

 so that you're where you want to be and growing at the rate you want.
 I hope that by creating that enviroment, we can work together for a long time.

-But since, we're super small, I also have to spend alot of time writing code and making sure everything is running smoothly.

 ### Communication
 In general, I am always available on Slack.
 However, if you have a non-urgent task for me to do, please send it over email so it doesn't get lost.
 I use my